-- The ability to constructively engage in critical debates. - Oral and written presentation skills in different formats (panel discussion, short interventions etc.).
+- The ability to constructively engage in critical debates. - Oral and written presentation skills in different formats (panel discussion, short interventions etc.). - 1 = Knowledge & Understanding, 2 = Application & Generation of Knowledge, 3 = Communication & Cooperation, 4 = Scientific Self-Conception & Professionalism

-- Introduction to key concepts of international affairs (e.g. perception, power, security, anarchy, the structure of the international system, hegemony) - Introduction to the history of the academic field of International Relations and the main debates in the academic field of IR - Overview of key milestones in the development of the international system (e.g. Westphalian order, balance of power, two world wars, the Cold War, the Bretton Woods system, the foundation of the main international organizations, the post-Cold War order) - Actors in international relations including their changing roles, functions, and structures (e.g. the state as an actor in international affairs, diplomacy and foreign policy, international organizations and NGOs) - Introduction to cooperation and conflict resolution in international affairs - Current issues in international affairs
+- Introduction to key concepts of international affairs (e.g. perception, power, security, anarchy, the structure of the international system, - Introduction to the history of the academic field of International Relations and the main debates in the academic field of IR - Overview of key milestones in the development of the international system (e.g. Westphalian order, balance of power, two world wars, the Cold War, the Bretton Woods system, the foundation of the main international organizations, the post-Cold War order) - Actors in international relations including their changing roles, functions, and structures (e.g. the state as an actor in international affairs, diplomacy and foreign policy, international organizations and NGOs) - Introduction to cooperation and conflict resolution in international affairs - Current issues in international affairs